Tabindex: it rarely pays to be positive

 tabindex="0"

-will allow an element to become focusable and become part of the document’s sequential tab order.
-A HTML element that natively receives keyboard focus (button
+will allow an element to become focusable and be included in the document’s sequential tab order.
+HTML elements that natively receives keyboard focus (button

 , a href="..."